About the Pembroke Pickleball Club

 5.)
 All resolutions proposed at a meeting of the Directors must be seconded and the chair may move or propose a resolution.
 In case of a tie vote, the chair shall not have a second or casting vote and the resolution shall be defeated.

 6.)
-An electronic vote by all the Directors and placed as a record with minutes of the Directors is as valid and effective as if regularly passed at a meeting of Directors.
+An electronic vote by all the Directors and placed as a record within the minutes of the Directors is as valid and effective as if regularly passed at a meeting of Directors.

 Article V – Duties of Officers